When Does Car Insurance Cover Theft?

 Do You Pay a Deductible When Your Car Is Stolen?

-Yes, your comprehensive deductible applies to vehicle theft claims.
-If your car is stolen and declared a total loss, your insurer pays the ACV minus your deductible.
-For a recovered car with damage, your deductible applies to the repair costs.
+Yes.
+Your comprehensive deductible applies to every theft claim.
+If your car is so damaged or so thoroughly stolen that the insurance company won't pay to repair or replace it (called a total loss), your insurer pays the car's market value minus your deductible.
+For a recovered car with damage, the deductible applies to repair costs.

-Your deductible amount is listed on your policy's declarations page, often the first page of your policy document.
+Your deductible is listed on your policy's declarations page, the first page of your policy document.
 Most drivers carry a $500 or $1,000 comprehensive deductible.
-Some policies let you choose a $0 deductible for glass or total loss claims, but standard theft claims almost always require you to pay the deductible first.

 carInsurance icon